MattGable/JavaFoundations/README.md

 # JavaFoundations
-Everything from printing to polymorphism!
+A place for sorking through basic Java syntax..from printing to polymorphism!
+##Purpose
+This is just a small repo for some basic Java.